DeevanMenda/public-Spring24-aveerasa/HW5-report.md

  ### [Colab Code Link](https://colab.research.google.com/drive/10k3GEM00gZg8z4YcZgXtHXy9gC9IdZdF?usp=sharing)

-Code Explination: For easy understanding i have uploaded the edited dataset into the google colab drive and used it in my code to execute the required charts according to the questions given.
-Using pandas, matplotlib, python i have written a code to create a box plot for Population Density Distribution in the years 1990, 2000 and 2008.The x-axis represents the years 1990, 2000 and 2008 and the y-axis indicates the population per square mile of land area.

-    melted_data = pd.melt(data, id_vars=['STATES'], var_name='Year', value_name='Population')

-    plt.figure(figsize=(12, 6))

-    sns.boxplot(x='Year', y='Population', data=melted_data,palette='pastel')
+### Code Explination:

+This Python code utilizes pandas, seaborn, and matplotlib libraries to create a boxplot visualization of Single-family Housing Price Indexes for the years 1995, 2000, and 2008 across various states.

+* The dataset is melted using pd.melt() function to reshape it into a format suitable for visualization, with State as the identifier variable and Year as the variable to be split.

+* A boxplot is generated using seaborn's boxplot() function, with the x-axis representing the years and the y-axis representing the housing price index.

+* The palette parameter in the boxplot function specifies the color scheme for the plot.

+* Additional plot elements such as title, x-axis label ('Year'), and y-axis label ('Price Index') are added for clarity.

+* Finally, plt.show() displays the plot.

 ### Observations